angeclau/BBCC2025_RNAseq_Tutorial/README.md

 In particular, we will use DESeq2 for differential expression analysis, which is one of the most popular and robust methods for RNA-seq analysis.

-## When
+## When and Where

-The tutorial will be given on December 3rd, 2025 in occasion of the Bioinformatics and Computational Biology Conference (BBCC2025)
+The tutorial will be held on December 3rd, 2025, from 9:00 to 14:00 on the occasion of the Bioinformatics and Computational Biology Conference (BBCC2025), Complesso di Sant'Andrea delle Dame in Naples.

 ## Detailed program